jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	case 1.1 : when you type PWR_STATE ==> the program beyond PWR_HERE is lost.

+	case 1.2 : If an error message (reverse video) occurs, PWR_STATE is automatically executed and the program beyond PWR_HERE is lost.
+               In this way, any compilation error is followed by the complete erasure of the uncompleted word, or by that of the downloading source file causing this error.
+               So, it is recommended to finish a source file with at least PWR_HERE to protect it against any subsequent error.

 	case 2 : <reset>  ==> performs reset and the program beyond RST_HERE is lost. if ECHO is on, the WARM display is preceded by the SYSRSTIV value "4", else no display.